 To remediate these reported false positive vulnerabilities, Alert Logic recommends using the following solutions.
 The first solution is strongly recommended, but if this solution is not possible, the second solution can be used.

 Alert Logic suggests adding credentials to your scan policy.
 By adding credentials, Threat Manager will authenticate to the target host machine, assess the precise operating system and version, enumerate a list of installed applications and patches, and suppress vulnerabilities addressed from backported patches.
 This will help decrease the number of false positive vulnerabilities reported, as well as identify and report additional vulnerabilities not capable of detection from a network-only perspective.
-For more information about adding credentials to scan policies, refer to our Authenticated Scanning documentation.
+For more information about adding credentials to scan policies, refer to our How to work with scans and scan results documentation.

 If you investigate a reported vulnerability from a network banner check and determine that the host has a backported patch installed that addresses the vulnerability, you can set the vulnerability as ‘inactive’ in the Alert Logic console.
 This will remove the vulnerability from view in the Alert Logic console and prevent the vulnerability from being reported in future scan results.
 For a procedure on setting a vulnerability as inactive, refer to the Set a False Positive Scan Result to Inactive article.